 In general, when motion is detected, outdoor and indoor security cameras with alarms can inform you through push notifications in App, emails attached with snapshots or videos and texts.
 And then you can replay video clips in App to check the actual circumstance.

-The built-in ear-splitting siren of security cameras with alarm system will sound automatically until the burglar leaves your home, which would definitely induce vigilance from neighbors or the police.
+The built-in ear-splitting siren of security cameras with an alarm system will sound automatically until the burglar leaves your home, which would definitely induce vigilance from neighbors or the police.